 There’s a lot to like about the Dual 1219.
 It’s a very serviceable machine.
 Those with experience and the correct tools and lubricants should be able to make good progress.
 The metal and wooden parts respond well to cleaning and lubrication and there are few plastic parts to fail.
-If you are not sure though, don’t try, there’s a lot to go wrong if you are clumsy.
+If you are not sure though, it’s best to seek out an expert.

-Bearings and metal parts tend to last and everything is quite robustly constructed.
-There are no belts of course, another bonus.
-Drive is to the inside of the platter, via an idler wheel.
-This is almost direct drive, not quite as direct as direct drive, but more direct than belt drive, if you follow me.
-Idler drive machines tend to play records very well as a result of the high torque this arrangement delivers, like better direct drive decks.
+Bearings and metal parts are very long-lived and everything is robustly constructed.
+There are no belts as drive is to the inside of the platter, via an idler wheel.
+Idler-drive machines tend to play records very well as a result of the high torque this arrangement delivers, like good direct-drive decks.

 The motor is likely to last a lifetime and, speaking of the platter, it’s heavy and dynamically balanced.
-In fact, the platter makes up half of the total mass of the deck, outside of a chassis.
+In fact, the platter makes up half of the total mass of the deck.
 The 1219 also plays 78s and can repeat play records, great for parties!
 Automatic start and stop are bonuses which many people enjoy.

-The Dual 1219 and other Duals from this era are complex and need regular maintenance.
-Servicing a deck like this doesn’t take an hour either.
-The 1219 needs several hours service time, every five or so years.
-This allows for careful disassembly, cleaning and lubrication of something like a dozen points.
+The Dual 1219 and other Duals from this era are complex and need frequent maintenance.
+Servicing a deck like this doesn’t take an hour either, a 1219 needs several hours of specialist service time, every five or so years.
+Service involves careful disassembly, cleaning and lubrication of something like a dozen service points.
 If you are not up for that, this probably isn’t the deck for you.

-Synthetic lubricants weren’t really a thing back in 1971.
-The half dozen or so specific mineral oils and greases used in the 1219 don’t hold up well over 40+ years, nor should we expect them to.
-These are highly mechanical decks, and all the points specified in the service manual need greasing or oiling with specialist lubricants.
-I only use synthetic lubricants these days.
+Synthetic lubricants weren’t a thing back in 1971.
+The half dozen or so specific mineral oils and greases used in the Dual 1219 don’t hold up well over 50+ years, nor should we expect them to.
+These are highly mechanical decks and all the points specified in the service manual need greasing or oiling with correctly graded modern lubricants.

-Many owners don’t understand the maintenance requirements for decks like the Dual 1219.
-The result is that they are often partially or completely seized by the time they come to me.
-This unit certainly was, and it took some methodical service work over several hours to resolve her issues.
+Many owners don’t understand the maintenance requirements of decks like the Dual 1219, with the result that they are often partially or completely seized by the time they come to my workshop.
+This unit was solidly seized and it took methodical work over several hours to resolve her issues.
 Is it worth it?
-Of course it is, nothing like this will ever be made again.
+Of course, nothing like this will ever be made again.

-There are also issues with Dual’s ingenious removable cartridge system.
-The delicate little fingers and spring loaded pins can break.
-If they do, there is trouble ahead.
+There are also issues with Dual’s ingenious/ridiculous removable cartridge system.
+The delicate little fingers and spring-loaded pins can break.
+If they do, it’s trouble.

 Service & Repair

-First thing to do with one of these decks is remove them from the chassis.
+The first thing with one of these decks is to remove it from the chassis.

 I like this cabinet, but it was looking a little worse for wear when it came in.

-If you would like me to service or repair your Dual turntable, get in touch and we can book it in.
+If you would like me to service or repair your Dual turntable, get in touch.